Rdelux/Udacity-Project-Submission/Project4/AdvLaneFinding_WriteUp.md

 [video1]: ./Project_Videos/project_video.mp4 "Project Video"
 [video2]: ./LaneDetectedVideo.mp4 "Lane Detected Video"

-### The Rubric Points are listed in this following [link](https://review.udacity.com/#!/rubrics/571/view)
+The Rubric Points are listed in this following [link](https://review.udacity.com/#!/rubrics/571/view)

 ---

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+#### 1. Camera matrix and distortion coefficients Computation

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The first step for this project is to correct the camera distortions present in the video.
+In order to do this, I used the various Chess Board calibration images provided.
+The code for this step is contained in the first code cell of the IPython notebook "AdvLaneFinding_Submit.ipynb" (or in lines # through # of the file called `some_file.py`).

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.